 What Does a Training Manager, Director, or Specialist Do?

-Training staff members have a variety of job titles depending on the size of their organization, its complexity and need to stay cutting edge and their organization's commitment to employee development.
+Training staff members have a variety of responsibilities depending on the size and complexity of their organizations, and they need to stay on the cutting edge of knowledge in their fields.

 Trainers conduct orientation sessions and arrange on-the-job training for new employees.
 They help rank-and-file workers maintain and improve their job skills and possibly prepare for jobs requiring greater skills or for promotions.